anupiyan/anupiyan.github.io/index.md

 # Research
 My main research area is Natural Language Understanding.

-My post Doctoral position is on Medical Image Processing.
+My Post Doctoral position is on Medical Image Processing using deep learning.

 # This is under construction